If Safari is getting very slow:

 and clear your History)

-Adding Open DNS codes to your Network Preferences, should give good results in terms of speed-up as well as added security, (including anti-phishing and redirects) (Full information about Open DNS is here: http://www.opendns.com/home/nobloat ) and further independent information can be read here:
+Adding Open DNS codes to your Network Preferences, should give good results in terms of speed-up as well as added security, (including anti-phishing and redirects) (Full information about Open DNS is here: http://www.opendns.com/home/nobloat )

-Open System Preferences/Network.
+If you are using a single computer: Open System Preferences/Network.
 Double click on your connection type, or select it in the drop-down menu, and in the box marked 'DNS Servers' add the following two numbers: